mohswell/mohswell/README.md

 I am a Software Engineer <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30"> from Kenya.
 - :telescope: I’m working as a QA Engineer and contributing to frontend and backend for building web applications.

-- :insect: Deciphering complex world issues using Technology.
+- :seedling: Deciphering complex world issues using Technology.
 (I solve bugs)

 - :zap: In my free time, I solve problems on Leetcode and read tech articles.